CreepySasquatch/CreepyHDR/index.md

 sidebar: false
 ---

-{% include callout.html type="warning" content="This website is still a work in progress and anything may change at any moment without warning, **including the URL for this website!**  For latest news surrounding the website, refer to the [HDR Wasteland Discord server](https://discord/invite/C9ttE2nd)." %}
+{% include callout.html type="note" content="This website is still a work in progress.
+For latest news surrounding the website, refer to the [HDR Wasteland Discord server](https://discord/invite/yRYASQrg8r)." %}

 - [**HDR with ReShade for Dummies**](HDR-with-ReShade-for-Dummies)